"L" IS FOR ...

-“When fish are deep and it’s really cold, it’s hard for other competitors to find them, so that played into my hand (in 2015),” Ashley said.
+“When fish are deep and it’s really cold, it’s hard for other competitors to find them, so that played into my hands (in 2015),” Ashley said.
 “This year, I expect the fish to be shallower.
-When they get shallow, these guys are so good, they’re going to find them and it becomes a slugfest at that point.”
+When they get shallow, these guys are so good, they’re going to find them, and it becomes a slugfest at that point.”

 Beyond the meteorological outlook, another significant variable leads us to our second point.